A Hike Along The Marble Mine Trail In Georgia Leads You Straight To An Abandoned Village

 One of the most unique hikes in the state will take you to an abandoned marble mine in Georgia that is seemingly straight out of a fairy tale.
-Just a short hike through the James H. “Sloppy” Floyd Park and you’ll be at one of the most underrated places in Georgia.
-Not only is this hike a short one, but this hike to an abandoned place in Georgia is also one of the coolest experiences you can have out in nature.
+Just a short hike through the James H. “Sloppy” Floyd Park, and you’ll be at one of the most underrated places in Georgia.
+Not only is this hike a short one, but this hike to one of the abandoned mines in Georgia is also one of the coolest experiences you can have out in nature.
 Take a look at this simple hike that should be a bucket list item as soon as possible.

 Want more abandoned places in Georgia?
 Check out this YouTube video by XPLR World highlighting 10 abandoned places in our state that are worth visiting.

 When we see a beautiful marble countertop we don’t often think about where it comes from in its raw form.
-A tour through an abandoned marble mine is a fascinating experience.
-Have you ever taken this hike to the abandoned marble mine in Georgia before?
+A tour through abandoned mines in Georgia like this one is a fascinating experience.
+Have you ever taken this marble mine hike in Georgia before?
 Share with us your experience in the comments!

-The James H. Floyd State Park is open from 8 am to 5 pm, seven days a week.
+The James H. Floyd State Park is open from 7 a.m. to 10 p.m., seven days a week.
 The address for James H. Floyd State Park is 2800 Sloppy Floyd Lake Rd., Summerville, GA 30747.
 To find more information about the trail or the park, visit the James H. Floyd Facebook Page.
-Also, if you would like to extend your trip to this park, here are some more attractions in Summerville that we recommend.
+Also, if you would like to extend your trip to this area, here are some more attractions in Summerville that we recommend.
+If you are looking for more underground adventures, how about touring abandoned gold mines in Georgia?

 OnlyInYourState may earn compensation through affiliate links in this article.
 As an Amazon Associate, we earn from qualifying purchases.